gruntwork-io/terratest/docs/_docs/02_testing-best-practices/testing-plan-output.md

   ...
 }

-if you want to assert that the names of `web_server` resources that are definied with a terraform `for_each`, you can test this by making assertions against info in this `PlanInfo` struct:
+if you want to assert that the names of `web_server` resources that are defined with a terraform `for_each`, you can test this by making assertions against info in this `PlanInfo` struct:

 ```go
 plan := terraform.InitAndPlanWithInfo(t, terraformOptions)